fullstak/coffeescript_nodejs_mongodb/Readme.md

 1. Download extract and browse to this folder
 2. Run "npm intall"
 3. Run "bower install"
-4. Run "npm start" (Application will run as expected)
+4. Run "npm start"
+5. Browse any browser and enter http://localhost:3000

 Application code can be accessed using below Url. https://github.com/fullstak/coffeescript_nodejs_mongodb